KatriinSch/space-invaders/README.md

 This is a ['Space Invaders'](https://en.wikipedia.org/wiki/Space_Invaders) type of game written in [JavaScript](https://en.wikipedia.org/wiki/JavaScript) for Kood/Jõhvi.

-It failed the audit but it's still fun to play.
+It failed the audit because it uses the canvas element but it's still fun to play.

 ## How to play